The Best Sandy Beaches in UK in one list

 If you’re looking for a busier seaside town, then Brighton is for you.
 It’s full of fish and chip shops, ice cream parlours and amusements that you will never get bored.
-With just an hour by train from London, Brighton is a prime spot for Hen and Stag do’s with a great night life and a list of bars and clubs to pick from.
+Just an hour by train from London, Brighton is a prime spot for Hen and Stag do’s with a great night life and a list of bars and clubs to pick from.

 Fife is a beautiful, historic county just north of Edinburgh.
 There is a whole list of things to do if you like your history.
 From the St Andrew’s Cathedral to Falkland Palace & Gardens, along with a trip to Fife’s Coastal path.
 You can also find the oldest golf course in the world and the British Golf Museum.

 Filey Brigg in North Yorkshire is a beautiful place to enjoy a more relaxed pace.
-This is an ideal location for bird watching, dog walking and simply relaxing on its beautiful beach eating fish and chips.
-A visit to the local museum is recommended when visiting along with a visit to one of its cute little tea rooms.
+An ideal location for bird watching, dog walking and simply relaxing on its beautiful beach eating fish and chips.
+A visit to the local museum is recommended along with a visit to one of its cute little tea rooms.

 Another beautiful place full of amusement arcades, restaurants and golden sandy beaches situated on the south coast.
 It’s the ideal place if you want a mixture of countywide and beautiful sandy beaches with fun for all the family.
 Plus if you have little ones that love Peppa Pig, then Paultons Park is only a short drive away.

 ISLE OF WIGHT

 Just a short ferry ride from Portsmouth, you can reach the Isle of Wight and its very famous cliffs.
 There is plenty of places to stay from caravans park to tasteful B&B’s.
 The scenery is absolutely beautiful and visiting the needles is a must when you visit this island.
 If your looking for a good family day out then make sure you pay a visit to Black Gang Chime.